AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 That's the size we specified, after all.
 So how do we get the record type to be 24 bits instead of 32?
 Yes, you guessed it, we change the alignment for the record type.
 If we change it from 2 to 1, the size of 24 bits will work.
-Adding this Alignment clause line will do that:
+Adding this :ada:`Alignment` clause line will do that:

 .. code-block:: ada